Austin Independent School District

-Austin Independent School District (AISD) is a school district based in the city of Austin, Texas, United States.
+Austin Independent School District is a school district based in the city of Austin, Texas, United States.
 Established in 1881, the district serves most of the City of Austin, the neighboring municipalities of Sunset Valley and San Leanna, and unincorporated areas in Travis County (including Manchaca).
 The district operates 116 schools including 78 elementary schools, 19 middle schools, and 17 high schools.
 As of 2013, AISD covers 54.1% of the City of Austin by area and serves 73.5% of its residents.

 Academic achievement

-In 2018-19, the school district was rated a B by the Texas Education Agency (TEA.)
+In 2018–19, the school district received a B rating from the Texas Education Agency (TEA).
 No state accountability ratings were given to districts for the 2019–20 and 2020-21 school years.
 Prior to the 2011-12 school year, school districts in Texas could receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).
 For the 2012-13 school year, the TEA moved to a Pass/Fail system.
-In 2017, the TEA adopted an A-F accountability system.
+In 2018, the TEA implemented the A–F accountability system for school districts.